jacobtomlinson/website/content/posts/2024/2024-01-15-effver/index.md

 Now users who have pinned to `~2.3.4` will be upgraded to `2.3.6` which is exactly the same commit and therefore doesn't cause them any impact.
 And users who have pinned to `^2.3.4` will be upgraded to `2.4.0` which correctly communicates that there may be some small intentional impact.

-I haven't needed to change my code or make any new commits, I just add more tags to fix my communication.
+I haven't needed to change my code or make any new commits, I just add more tags to clearly communicate the impact of the releases.
+In theory I could also yank `2.3.5` because it is "wrong", but in practice superseding it with `2.3.6` should be enough.

 ## Zero version